singingwolfboy/flask-dance/docs/quickstarts/github.rst

 Setup Application
 -----------------
 Visit https://github.com/settings/applications/new
-to register an application on Github.
+to register an application on GitHub.
 The application's "authorization callback URL" must be ``http://localhost:5000/login/github/authorized``.
 Take note of the "Client ID" and "Client Secret" for the application.